marktsuchida/pybhspc/README.md

 ## Hardware Requirements

-An effort has been made to avoid making unnecessary assumptions about the SPC module type (i.e., device model). pybhspc also allows testing with the SPCM DLL set to simulation modes.
+An effort has been made to avoid making unnecessary assumptions about the SPC module type (i.e., device model). pybhspc also allows testing with SPCM-DLL set to simulation modes.

 It should be possible to operate most of the SPC boards supported by the SPCM
 DLL: SPC-600, 630, 130, 830, 140, 930, 150, 130EM, 150N (NX, NXX), 130EMN, 160